-One of the biggest affectations to your confidence are feelings like anxiety and fear.
+One of the biggest affectations on your confidence is feelings like anxiety and fear.
 Meditation allows your body to relax out of the “fight or flight” state of stress, which can help you feel stable and grounded.
 It is hard to be confident when you feel anxious, but as you begin to become grounded, you’ll notice your confidence levels slowly improving!

 Put effort into your appearance.

-Reflect back on a time where you looked and felt good.
-You had probably recently showered, you might have just had a hair cut, and your clothes looked flattering on you.
+Reflect back on a time when you looked and felt good.
+You had probably recently showered, you might have just had a haircut, and your clothes looked flattering on you.
 Your appearance has a significant impact on your confidence levels.